July 18, 1979

 Albus nearly choked on his pipe.
 He'd been to the funeral of Charlus and Dorea Potter less than three months ago.
 Frederick Potter had been their first-born, a squib who had left due to prejudices of the magical society, and changed his surname to Duffer.

 That amused Jim.
 "Yeah, I thought that would get your attention."
 It had been while waiting to see a magical physician for his daughter that he'd happened to read a magical newspaper lying about in the waiting room.
 In the foreign affairs section it mentioned Dumbledore taking a stand against the most recent dark lord.
-The Potters were one of the families to immediately join him.
+The Potters were one of the families listed to immediately join him.
 "So here's where I ask you to do something."

 Dumbledore raised an eyebrow.
 One did not pay off a family debt by asking something in return.
 Still, he was curious.
 "And what would that be?"